jtracey/journal-backlinks/README.md

 ## Settings
 * **Rebuild on save**: if disabled, won't automatically generate links between entities (default: enabled)
 * **Heading tag**: by default it uses `<h1>` tags for the section.
 If you'd like to change it to `<h2>`, etc, you can (note: this doesn't support custom classes, attributes, etc)
+* **Minimum permission**: change this to set the minimum permission level a user must have before being able to see a backlink to that entity
 * **Debug**: will print more detailed information about the linking process in the developer console (default: disabled)